Shreeja-AirMetro/Github-Notes/Progress- PhD/Lit synthesis.md

 29/12

-Key Themen
+**Key Themen**
-Motivation arch - Defines the key metrics
+==Motivation arch - Defines the key metrics==
 - UAM/ AAM drones in BVLOS
 - CNS
 - UTM Network and other tools
-Technoligical arch
+==Technological arch for command and control / telemetry==
 - 5G for drones with its metrics
 - WiFi and mesh algo for drones and its metrics
 - Satcom for drones and its metrics
-Algorithmic arch
+==Algorithmic arch==
 - Multi-link
 - Network coding
-How the algorithmic arch
+How the algorithmic arch achieves the params and requirements of Motivational arch - aka gap and RQ

+**What are the types of Docs I am handling** Everything on timeline

+Geographical based: Regulation
+Themen based : Conference , Journal papers, White papers and project reports , chapters from books

+But Books are mostly for foundation and core concepts and theory